exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 ### Lesson 16: Reflections on "Don't Trust, Verify"

 <br>
-<center>"Now for the evidence," said the King, "and then the sentence."</center>
+<center v-pre>"Now for the evidence," said the King, "and then the sentence."</center>

 Bitcoin aims to replace, or at least provide an alternative to, conventional currency.
 Conventional currency is bound to a centralized